space928/Shaders-For-Scientific-Visualisation/docs/source/writing-shader-templates.rst

     in vec3 color;
     in vec2 position;

+    // Including the magic string "TEMPLATE_DATA" causes the user's shader code to be injected here.
     #include "TEMPLATE_DATA"

     void main() {
-        // Not using the color attribute causes the compiler to strip it and confuses modernGL. fragColor = T_ENTRYPOINT(position * iResolution) + vec4(color, 1.0)*1e-6;
+        // Not using the color attribute causes the compiler to strip it and confuses modernGL.
+        // T_ENTRYPOINT is a macro that was defined automatically when the argument defined
+        // by '#pragma SSVTemplate arg entrypoint' was passed in. fragColor = T_ENTRYPOINT(position * iResolution) + vec4(color, 1.0)*1e-6;
     }
     #endif //SHADER_STAGE_FRAGMENT